Youth Tobacco Prevention Programs

 - 237 regional, state and local trade associations support the We Card program;

-- More than 1.1 million We Card kits have been distributed to retailers nationwide; and
+- Over 1.18 million We Card kits that include materials to aid in verifying the age of a buyer have been distributed to retailers nationwide; and

-- State government agencies in 25 states have supported the We Card program and at various times over the years; governors and state attorneys general have either endorsed or expressed support for the We Card program.
+- State government agencies in 25 states have supported the We Card program and at various times over the years, governors and state attorneys general have endorsed or expressed support for the We Card program.

-As impressive as these numbers may be, the most important achievement of We Card and other programs and efforts like it is the fact that FDA audits show that the illegal sale of tobacco products to minors has been reduced dramatically.
-The FDA has completed more than 335,000 retail compliance checks involving minors since 2011.
-In 2015, 88 percent of retailers successfully confirmed the purchasers’ age during retail compliance checks.
+As impressive as these numbers may be, the most important achievement of We Card and other programs and efforts like it is that FDA audits show that the illegal sale of tobacco products to minors has been reduced dramatically.
+The FDA has completed more than 587,377 retail compliance checks involving minors since 2011.
+In 2017, 87 percent of retailers successfully confirmed the purchasers’ age during retail compliance checks.